herlesupreeth/docker_open5gs/README.md

 DOCKER_HOST_IP --> This is the IP address of the host running your docker setup SGWU_ADVERTISE_IP --> Change this to value of DOCKER_HOST_IP set above only if eNB is not running the same docker network/host
-UPF_ADVERTISE_IP --> Change this to value of DOCKER_HOST_IP set above only if gNB is not running the same docker network/host UE_IPV4_INTERNET --> Change this to your desired (Not conflicted) UE network ip range for internet APN UE_IPV4_IMS --> Change this to your desired (Not conflicted) UE network ip range for ims APN
+UPF_ADVERTISE_IP --> Change this to value of DOCKER_HOST_IP set above only if gNB is not running the same docker network/host MME_IP --> Change this to value of DOCKER_HOST_IP set above only if eNB is not running the same docker network/host SRS_ENB_IP --> Change this to the IP address of the host running your eNB, change only if eNB is not running the same docker network/host
+UE_IPV4_INTERNET --> Change this to your desired (Not conflicted) UE network ip range for internet APN UE_IPV4_IMS --> Change this to your desired (Not conflicted) UE network ip range for ims APN
 ```